hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/contract-accounts-nonces.md

   - Added `getNonce` method in [MutableEntityAccess](https://github.com/hashgraph/hedera-services/blob/96a85f0e08f82582bbf25328d14ca90fc630c5ef/hedera-node/hedera-mono-service/src/main/java/com/hedera/node/app/service/mono/store/contracts/MutableEntityAccess.java#L103) that uses `HederaLedger`'s `getNonce`
   - Updated `getNonce` in [WorldStateAccount](https://github.com/hashgraph/hedera-services/blob/96a85f0e08f82582bbf25328d14ca90fc630c5ef/hedera-node/hedera-evm/src/main/java/com/hedera/node/app/service/evm/store/contracts/WorldStateAccount.java#L61) to return value from state using `entityAccess` instead of `0`

+### Calculate and use proper EVM addresses for `CREATE` addresses instead of using Hedera specific long-zero addresses

+After we start storing accurate contract nonce values in state we will be able to calculate `CREATE` addresses for new contracts as per the Ethereum yellow paper.
+We will need to update `HederaEvmCreateOperation.targetContractAddress` to calculate the `CREATE` address of a new contract based on the sender's address and nonce.

 ### Feature Flags

 We will need to add two feature flags: